-Treating people fairly and like "you want to be treated" is one thing, but listening understanding and learning how "they want to be treated" is far more motivating to most people but much harder for most leaders to achieve.
+Treating people fairly and like “you want to be treated” is one thing, but listening to understand and learning how “they want to be treated” is far more motivating to most people but much harder for most leaders to achieve.

-When people are happy at work, we know that it translates into happiness in their life which then transforms their personal experience.
-And when people are more satisfied in their own life, they will achieve more, help more and encourage others to spend time on what is essential.
-More joyous activities that make them happy.
+Do you realize the impact not only on their work-life but their home life?
+When people are happy at work, we know that it translates into happiness in their life.
+And when people are more satisfied in their life, they will achieve more, help more and encourage others.

 To start making your employees feel valued, start with listening more than you speak.
-There is a great quote that says "Be interested and amazed, not interesting and amazing."
+There is a great quote by John C. Maxwell that says “Be interested and amazed, not interesting and amazing.”
 What this does is put you in the mindset of valuing others.
-When someone on your team shares something amazing, your job is to encourage this by being amazed and interested not to steal the moment by sharing something that diminishes their accomplishment or idea even if you think yours is better.
+When someone on your team shares something amazing, your job is to encourage them.
+Do not steal the moment by sharing something that diminishes their ideas even if you think yours is better.

 Think about what the word value means; it means worth, usefulness, good, significant, importance.
 And when you apply these synonyms to people that work for you to help them feel valued it starts by recognizing their worth and contribution.
-Always tell them what they do has significance and appreciate them for it.
-And no matter what always make them feel important.
+Make sure you tell them what they do has significance and appreciate them for it.

-This may sound easy however I can tell you that it's not and most bosses miss this entirely because they are not able to put their agendas to the side and be present and speak to others with no judgement or assumptions.
-Most managers think that they should know everything do everything and have an answer for everything this is sooo missing the mark!
+This may sound easy however I can tell you that it’s not.
+Most bosses miss this entirely because they are not able to put their agenda to the side and be present to listen to their employees.
+Most managers think that they should know everything do everything and have an answer for everything.
+This is so missing the mark.

-If you are reading this post, I challenge you to focus your efforts on helping people on your team feel valued this week, by doing this I can almost guarantee 100% that the productivity, teamwork and commitment of your team will improve but more than that you will have made a difference to someone's life beyond clocking in and clocking out and that is far more valuable than anything you could ever give someone.
+Are you someone’s boss?
+If you are, I challenge you to focus your efforts on helping people on your team feel valued this week.
+By doing this I can almost 100% guarantee that the productivity, teamwork and commitment of your team will improve.
+More than that you will have made a difference to someone’s life beyond the work clock.

-Founder and President of retailu.ca, And thought leader in retail.
+Founder and President of retailu.ca, certified business coach WABC.